Cedar leaf oil poisoning

 Toggle: English / Spanish

-Cedar leaf oil is a sweet-smelling oil made from some types of cedar trees.
+Cedar leaf oil is made from some types of cedar trees.
 Cedar leaf oil poisoning occurs when someone swallows this substance.
 Young children who smell the oil may try to drink it because it has a sweet smell.

 - Some furniture polishes